biorobaw/NSL-Java/README.md

 3. Copy the `NSL3_0_s` folder to `Program Files`.

-5. Change `<jdk-version>` in the line that sets `JAVA_HOME` to your JDK folder name.

 4. Copy the files `SCS_PREFERENCES` and `SCS_LIBRARY_PATHS` to your home folder.
     The folder to store it in should be `C:\Users\<username>`.

 5. Set the following system environment variables:
     <jdk-version> for JAVA_HOME is the folder in `C:\Program Files\Java\`.
     If using OpenJDK, the JDK folder may be stored under the name of your OpenJDK vendor like `C:\Program Files\Amazon Corretto\`.
+Change `<jdk-version>` in the line that sets `JAVA_HOME` to your JDK folder name.
 ```
 JAVA_HOME = "C:\Program Files\Java\<jdk-version>"